gis-ops/dbscan-clustering/README.md

 ### Map/Map.jsx

-As the name suggests this component will create our map and handle all of our interactions on it.
+As the name suggests this class component will create our map and take care of all of our interactions within.
-Step by step we will add some logic to this component but let's start with basics first.
+Step by step we will add some logic to this component but let's start with the basics first.
-Looking at the code you will notice quite quickly that it looks quite similar to the `App.jsx` component we built above with the major difference that it makes use of our redux store (remember, we will require state).
+Looking at the code you will notice quite quickly that it looks quite similar to the `App.jsx` component we built above with the major difference that it makes use of our redux store (remember, we will require state!).
 We import all required react and react-redux modules as well as leaflet which we use as our mapping library and a slighty adapted HERE TileLayer class from [Ivan Sanchez' repository](https://gitlab.com/IvanSanchez/Leaflet.TileLayer.HERE) to import any kind of map styles [**HERE Maps**](https://developer.here.com/products/maps) offers.
-`Map.jsx` lives in the `Map` folder.
+Please make sure that your `Map.jsx` lives in the `Map` folder.

 To understand the specific code blocks please read the inline comments.